Ericsson/ecaudit/doc/install.md

 # Installation

 Follow these instructions to install ecAudit in each node of your Cassandra cluster.
+This will enable all the features provided by ecAudit.
+Visit the [sertup guide](setup.md) for a detailed list of options.

 ## Deploy Plug-In Jar File